 Volunteering is a great way to develop new skills and experience and to give something back.
 It can add to what you’re learning on your course, help you in a future job, or provide you with a bit of fun and help you meet new people.
-The University of Salford Students’ Union has over 85 student-led activity groups which you can volunteer, as well as opportunities with charities and community groups.
+The University of Salford Students’ Union has over 85 student-led activity groups for which you can volunteer, as well as opportunities with charities and community groups.
 Find out more about volunteering.

 If you’re thinking about setting up your own business, becoming self-employed or doing freelance work, our Enterprise Team can help.
 You can get advice and support on areas such as generating business ideas, starting your own business, business planning, financing and funding, which will give you the basic building blocks to support your new business idea or develop your existing business.

 We offer all kinds of support, from Enterprise Masterclass workshops that focus on these key areas, to online resources and one-to-one appointments.
 Find out more about our enterprise activities.

 Our on-campus Sports Centre has five fitness suite rooms, a 25 metre pool, dance studio, 30+ fitness classes a week, six court sports hall, two squash courts, health hub, floodlit 3G pitch and two grass pitches.
 Membership starts at £13 a month, or you can pay as you go.

 It’s a good idea to start planning your journey here if you’re commuting.
 We have great public transport links with lots of different options for you to use, including buses, trains, trams, bike paths and footpaths.
 Use the Transport for Greater Manchester route planner to help you.